-If a student complainant or respondent needs disability-related accommodations through the investigation, please contact Disability Resources and Educational Services (DRES) at (217) 333-4603 or firstname.lastname@example.org in order to have a letter of accommodation sent to the Office for Student Conflict Resolution or the Office for Access & Equity, depending on where the investigation is occurring.
-Employee complainants or respondents should contact the Office for Access & Equity at (217) 333-0885 or email@example.com.
+If a student complainant or respondent needs disability-related accommodations through the investigation, please contact Disability Resources and Educational Services (DRES) at (217) 333-4603 or email@example.com in order to have a letter of accommodation sent to the Office for Student Conflict Resolution or the Office for Access & Equity, depending on where the investigation is occurring.
+Employee complainants or respondents should contact the Office for Access & Equity at (217) 333-0885 or firstname.lastname@example.org.

 Sexual misconduct can be both a criminal offense as well as a violation of the University of Illinois' Sexual Misconduct Policy.
 A student or employee alleged to have engaged in a sexual misconduct may be subject to prosecution under Illinois criminal statutes and/or subject to discipline under the student discipline procedures or applicable employee discipline procedures.
 Criminal proceedings and University proceedings are separate processes and may have independent outcomes.
 A student found in violation of the Student Code may be subject to dismissal from the University.
 An individual found guilty of a crime may be subject to various criminal sanctions.